 Credit Line: Gift of Giulia P. Morosini, in memory of her father, Giovanni P. Morosini, 1923

-In contrast to the European custom of coronation, the most important ceremony in the inauguration of most Islamic rulers was the investiture with a sword.
-This extravagantly decorated saber is traditionally said to have been made in 1876 for the investiture of the Ottoman sultan Murad V (r.
-May 30–August 31, 1876).
-He suffered a nervous breakdown before the ceremony and was subsequently deposed and kept a prisoner until his death in 1904.
+The most important ceremony in the inauguration of many Islamic rulers was the investiture with a sword, rather than a crown.
+This extravagantly decorated saber traditionally is said to have been refitted in 1876 for the investiture of the Ottoman sultan Murad V (reigned May 30–August 31, 1876).
+He suffered a nervous breakdown before the ceremony and subsequently was deposed and kept a prisoner until his death in 1904.